pixettonebboy/pixettonebboy/README.md

 # Hi 👋, I'm Achille!

-🎓 Bachelor Computer Engineering student at Alma Mater Studiorum - UniBo.
+🎓 Bachelor’s student in Computer Engineering at Alma Mater Studiorum - UniBo.
-🚀 Interested in Software Development, Database design, Web apps and Hardware specifics.
+🚀 Interested in Software Development, Database design, Web applications and Hardware specifics.
 👀 Learning 3D modeling (and how to create a decent github profile🙈).
 🎾 Love playing tennis, going to concerts, movies, traveling...

 ## 📫 How to reach me:
-- Email: achillepisa@gmail.it
+- Email: achillepis@gmail.com
 - LinkedIn: *work in progress...*

 ## 🛠️ My skills: